jethronap/AsylumDataKU_website/analysis/UH/UH_topic_models.md

 ### Latent Dirichlet Allocation (LDA):

 The first algorithm used for topic modelling was the probabilistic model from LDA.
 The second step of our analysis had to do with deciding on the **number** of topics by using the metric of coherence score.
-For more details on LDA and coherence score please visit the `Theory` section.
+For more details on [LDA](../../theory/lda.md) and [coherence score](../../theory/coherence.md), please visit the `Theory` section.

     The coherence score for LDA (0.75) was highest with 10 topics.